“Menopausal symptoms

 DotS the definition of physical activity may vary.
 The World Health Organization’s (WHO) definition is:

 “WHO defines physical activity as any bodily movement produced by skeletal muscles that requires energy expenditure.
-Physical activity refers to all movement including during leisure time, for transport to get to and from places, or as part of a person’s work.
+Physical activity refers to all movement including during leisure time, for transport to get to and from places, or as part of a person’s work or domestic activities.
 Both moderate- and vigorous-intensity physical activity improve health”.2

 Health Benefits